Populus deltoides

-Populus deltoides, the eastern cottonwood or necklace poplar, is a cottonwood poplar native to North America, growing throughout the eastern, central, and southwestern United States as well as the southern Canadian prairies, the southernmost part of eastern Canada, and northeastern Mexico.
+Populus deltoides, the eastern cottonwood or necklace poplar, is a species of cottonwood poplar native to North America, growing throughout the eastern, central, and southwestern United States as well as the southern Canadian prairies, the southernmost part of eastern Canada, and northeastern Mexico.

 Description

 Populus deltoides is a large tree growing to 20–30 m tall and with a trunk up to 2.8 m diameter, one of the largest North American hardwood trees.
 The bark is silvery-white, smooth or lightly fissured when young, becoming dark gray and deeply fissured on old trees.